Orbit equivalence rigidity of irreducible actions of right-angled Artin groups: Background on stable orbit equivalence and measured groupoids

 \subsection{Background on measured groupoids}

-The arguments in Section~\ref{sec:recognition} below rely on our earlier work \cite{HH2}, which is phrased in the language of measured groupoids.
+The arguments in Section~\ref{sec:recognition} below rely on earlier work of the first two named authors \cite{HH2}, which is phrased in the language of measured groupoids.
 In this section we offer a quick review, and refer the reader to \cite[Section~2.1]{AD}, \cite{Kid-survey} or \cite[Section~3]{GH} for more detailed treatments.
 It is possible to skip this section for now and come back to it when reading Section~\ref{sec:recognition}.

 A \emph{discrete Borel groupoid} is a standard Borel space $\calg$ equipped with two Borel maps $s,r:\calg\to X$ towards a standard Borel space $X$ whose fibers are at most countable, and coming with a measurable (partially defined) composition law, a measurable inverse map, and a unit element $e_x$ per $x\in X$.
 The space $X$ is called the \emph{base space} of the groupoid, and we think of an element $g\in\calg$ as being an arrow whose source $s(g)$ and range $r(g)$ both belong to $X$ (composition of two arrows $g_1g_2$ makes sense when $s(g_1)=r(g_2)$).
 A \emph{bisection} of $\calg$ is a Borel subset $B\subseteq\calg$ such that $s_{|B}$ and $r_{|B}$ are injective; it thus defines a Borel isomorphism between two Borel subsets of $X$ (see \cite[Corollary~15.2]{Kec}).
 A theorem of Lusin and Novikov (see \cite[Theorem~18.10]{Kec}) ensures that any discrete Borel groupoid is covered by countably many pairwise disjoint bisections.
 A \emph{measured groupoid} is a discrete Borel groupoid $\calg$ whose base space $X$ comes equipped with a \emph{quasi-invariant} finite Borel measure $\mu$, i.e.\ for every bisection $B\subseteq\calg$, one has $\mu(s(B))=0$ if and only if $\mu(r(B))=0$.
 A measured groupoid $\calg$ is \emph{trivial} if $\calg=\{e_x|x\in X\}$.
-On the other hand $\calg$ is \emph{of infinite type} if for every Borel subset $U\subseteq X$ of positive measure, and almost every $x\in U$, there are infinitely many elements $g\in\calg_{|U}$ with $s(g)=x$.
+On the other hand $\calg$ is \emph{of infinite type} if for every Borel subset $U\subseteq X$ of positive measure, and almost every $x\in U$, there are infinitely many elements $g\in\calg$ with $s(g)=x$ and $r(g)\in U$.

 In the present paper, the most important example of a measured groupoid is the following.
 Let $G$ be a countable group which acts on a standard finite measure space $X$ by Borel automorphisms in a measure-preserving way (or merely by preserving the measure class).
 Then $G\times X$ is naturally a measured groupoid over $X$, with $s(g,x)=x$ and $r(g,x)=gx$.
 This groupoid is denoted by $G\ltimes X$.